sdziallas/comp55/docs/labs/9-Github.md

 necessarily want that picture to be added into git and stored on github as once you add it to the repository, it's a bit more difficult to get it out.
 Another thing could be certain development preferences that you have like having a certain text coloring theme.
-Git is agnostic about tracking changes it does not know much about your project, all it does is checks all the directories in your git repository for new files or files that are different than what's on the server and asks if you want to commit them.
+Git may not know much about your project, it merely checks your git repository for new files or files that have changed and asks if you want to commit them.
 If you don't want git to track certain files, you can ask git to **ignore** those files.
-On the other hand, your java files should typically be in staged changes everytime you commit though, as you want to git to keep track of those changes in each commit.
+On the other hand, your java files should typically be in staged changes everytime you commit though, as you want git to keep track of those changes in each commit.
 Remember that when you commit, you will have to enter a commit message which is just a simple message that describes what the change they made was.
 Once the martyr commits and pushes, if it was successful they'll get a message